Samik123Mit/SIH-Human-Detection-ML-Model/README.md

    - `predictions.ipynb`: Utilize this notebook for making predictions and running the trained model on new images or videos.

 5. **Model Checkpoints:**
-   - `best.pt`: This file contains the weights of the YOLOv8 model at the epoch where it achieved the best performance during training.
+   - `Great.pt`: This file contains the weights of the YOLOv8 model at the epoch where it achieved the best performance during training.
-   - `last.pt`: Save time and continue training or fine-tuning the model from the point it left off using this file, which contains the weights from the last epoch.
+   - `End.pt`: Save time and continue training or fine-tuning the model from the point it left off using this file, which contains the weights from the last epoch.

 6. **Roboflow Integration:** Easily create custom datasets for training by leveraging Roboflow.
 Use their platform to annotate images, manage datasets, and export the data in YOLOv8-compatible format, streamlining the process of preparing your own data for training.